 Yes, builders can get tired, frustrated, disappointed, upset.
 But they move forward, they bring more bricks to the building, different colours and shapes, they keep going.

 If I have builders, serious builders, of the kind above, I will also then have problem solvers and, who knows, a few flow charts.
 If you focus on problem solving, you’ll be proficient and will need more problems to solve.
 Those problems breed like rabbits.

 And when I say ‘I’, I mean for me, for my companies, but also my clients, big or small, with small or big budgets.
 I don’t care whether you are in the business of building a company, an idea, a human health system, a political dream or a social movement.
 Building is the overriding, non-negotiable, highest rank competency.
 Compared with anything else, no contest for me.

 I have not seen that much ‘building’ as a competence of HR systems.
-I’ve seem teamwork, and ‘managing change’ and coaching, and developing others, and ,listening, and all that good stuff in grids and matrixes of 30×30 little boxes in HR power points.
+I’ve seen teamwork, and ‘managing change’ and coaching, and developing others, and listening, and all that good stuff in grids and matrixes of 30×30 little boxes in HR power points.
 Where are the builders?

 By the way, people are trying to build corporate 21st Century with 20Th century (19th Century?) competencies.
 Good luck.
 A conversation for another day.

 I have not said entrepreneur, or people with ownership, or empowerment, or business development, or M&A engineers.
 I said builders.
 Building is much bigger than all of that.

 So, my ideal interview has two questions: (1) What have you built?
 (2) What will you build?